 This document describes the Board Diversity Policy for Talbot Underwriting Ltd (TUL).

 This policy sets out how Talbot will comply with the PRA’s requirement for large insurers to maintain a Board Diversity Policy.
-This is part of the PRA’s Senior Insurance Manager’s Regime.
+This is part of the PRA’s Senior Managers and Certification Regime.

 The Board Diversity policy is owned by the Board of Talbot Underwriting Ltd.